tearflake/symbolverse/docs/symbolverse.md

 > Advanced users in term rewriting
 >
 > **[abstract]**
 > ...
-Symbolverse aims to be a minimalistic term rewriting system defined by very simple S-expression based syntax and semantics.
+Symbolverse intends to be a minimalistic term rewriting system defined by very simple S-expression based syntax and semantics.
 It partially inherits its simplicity from operating on S-expressions, embracing them within only necessary rule components.
 In spite of the minimalistic rule appearance, all the benefits of term rewriting remain uncompromised in creating Symbolverse code.
 Such appearance empowers the programmer with a choice to introduce terms as simple or as complex as needed.
 This is corroborated by a gradual learning curve more focused on created content than on the underlying defining system.
 With further exploration of terms bound within rules, one may utilize various degrees of expressiveness driven by a computationally complete foundations...

 ## table of contents